elba7r/system/erpnext/docs/user/manual/en/using-erpnext/collaborating-around-forms.md

-Following are the tools in each document using which you can collaborate with other Users in your Revalue account.
+Following are the tools in each document using which you can collaborate with other Users in your ERPNext account.

 ### Assigned to